Easy Conditioning far beyond Gaussian: Conclusion and perspectives

 \section{Conclusion and perspectives}

+In this work, we explored families of multivariate distributions that allow for analytical computation of conditional distributions.
+We provided examples beyond the Gaussian case, such as the multivariate Student $t$-distribution or the multivariate skew normal distribution.

-In this work, we have proposed an interpretable method allowing easily estimating and sampling from conditional distributions based on estimated joint distributions belonging to a broad class way beyond the Gaussian case.
-We introduced the notion of trans-dimensional families of multivariate distributions that are stable by marginalization and conditioning.
-This class encompasses well-known families of multivariate distributions such as multivariate Gaussian distributions, Student t-distributions, and skew normal distributions.
-We demonstrated that this class extends to mixtures and transformations, providing a wide range of multivariate distributions that remain stable by conditioning.
+Additionally, we introduced the concept of trans-dimensional families of multivariate distributions that are stable by conditioning.
+We demonstrated that this class extends to finite mixtures and transformations, showing that a broader range of multivariate distributions can benefit from analytical conditioning.
+Also, we highlighted that stochastic process constructed through mixtures and transformations of processes with easy to condition finite-dimensional distributions remain easy to condition

+Leveraging these results, we developed a versatile approach for estimating conditional distributions from data.
+In practice, we model joint distributions using meta distributions with copulas that are stable by conditioning.
+In these settings, conditioning in original space is performed via a latent space where conditioning is more straightforward.

-Leveraging this stability property, we focused on distributions with tractable formulas for their conditional distributions.
-We developed an algorithm to estimate or sample from conditional distributions by modeling the joint distribution with a meta distribution.
-This approach uses copulas that are stable by conditioning with arbitrary marginals.
-While our method is highly versatile, for practical reasons, we concentrated in applications on the Gaussian copula mixture model.
-In turn, we empirically compared different approaches to the associated copula parameter fitting problem.
+While our method allows for a high flexibility when considering broader families enjoying stability by conditioning, we focused in applications on the Gaussian Mixture Copula Model (GMCM) for practical purposes.
+In turn, we empirically compared different approaches to tackle the associated copula parameter fitting problem in Appendix \ref{sec:gmcm}.

 Numerical results indicate that our approach can accurately estimate conditional distributions in simple synthetic cases.
-On examples with real datasets, the performance of our method is more variable and sometimes lower than the benchmarks.
-However, in cases where the data exhibits a multi-modal nature, leveraging multiple components within the Gaussian mixture copulas framework can offer significant benefits.
-Furthermore our method is interpretable and preserves privacy, which is not the case of the other benchmarks.
-In particular, comparing different classes of imputation (as well as synthetic generation) methods both in terms of scoring approaches such as used here and of privacy indicators would be of great interest for future work.
+Experiences on real datasets shows that the performance of our method performs well on several datasets, especially in cases where the data exhibits a multi-modal nature.
+Moreover, our method offers several advantages over competitors: it is interpretable, provides an analytical form for the conditional distribution, and enables amortized inference for any combination of missing variables, which motivates its application to imputation tasks.